Unibas3D/Upper-Limb-Segmentation/README.md

 ## Inference on videos or webcam input
-Run the following command to perform network inference using the reading stream from a webcam or a video file Please, change the video path and cam ID (default is 0) if necessary.
+Run the following command to perform network inference using the reading stream from a webcam or a video file
 ```
 python inference_webcam_or_video.py
 ```
+The default inference is performed using the webcam stream.
+Please, change the cam ID (default is 0) if necessary.
+If you want to test videos, please uncomment lines 93-94 and comment line 97.
+Change video path at line 93.

 ## Dataset
 We will release our dataset for encouraging future research on human segmentation.